skramm/spaghetti/docs/spaghetti_manual.md

 This page demonstrates usage of the library through several showcases, and gives additional details.
 All the examples are included and runnable in the src folder, just `make demo` (or `make demo -j4` to make things quicker), then run `build/bin/program_name`.

-For a reference manual, run `make doc`, then open `html/index.html` (needs doxygen).
+For a reference manual, run `make doc`, then open `build/doc_html/index.html` (needs doxygen).

 For a shorter summary of all the API, [read this](spaghetti_summary.md).

-In case of any problem, feel free to [post an issue on Github](https://github.com/skramm/spaghetti/issues), feedback always appreciated!
+In case of any problem, feel free to [post an issue on Github](https://github.com/skramm/spaghetti/issues), feedback is appreciated.

 ### Summary
 1. [Fundamental concepts](#concepts)